DizzyMelo/Personal-User-Manual/README.md

 ## How to help me
 * It's hard for me to put into words what is my head, don't be afraid to ask me to explain again what I'm trying to say.
-* I tend to avoid asking for help, if it seems like I need help, please offer it, I'll probaply accept.
+* I tend to avoid asking for help, if it seems like I need help, please offer it, I'll probably accept.